wp-plugins/multi-carrier-shipping-calculator-for-wp-ecommerce/readme.txt

 * Offer pickup or delivery based on zip code range
 * Packaging data pushed into your orders

 There are many available plug-ins to help merchants with shipping, but none with the capabilities we offer with our WP eCommerce ShippingCalc Plug-In, powered by AuctionInc's patented shipping rate engine.
-"Take the guess out of shipping", so the shipping prices quoted to your customers are accurate based on your unique business needs.ShippingCalc requires the WP eCommerce plugin as well as a subscription to AuctionInc.
+"Take the guess out of shipping", so the shipping prices quoted to your customers are accurate based on your unique business needs.

+ShippingCalc requires the WP eCommerce plugin as well as a subscription to AuctionInc.

 == Installation ==